 Mr. Trelawny was pacing up and down the room while uttering these sentences in his deep, leonine voice.
 He now brought me a portrait of John Brown, the American martyr, of whom he spoke with a kindling eye.

 “Do you know what was his answer to the rebels when they threatened to hang him?”
 ‘Do,’ said he, ‘I wish for nothing better, for then my name will become a flag for the North to rally round.’
 Enthusiasts and fanatics are the men that move the world.
 There is Blake, now; I consider him a true poet, also; what he writes is full of inspiration.”

 Mr. Trelawny’s extraordinary freshness and vigour of intellect shows itself in his openness to all kinds of new impressions.
 Thus, he only recently, two or three years ago, became acquainted with the works of William Blake, that rapt modern visionary.
 One cannot help thinking that the pungent causticity of our nineteenth-century Diogenes cannot go deep when he takes so warmly to the child-like, ecstatic outpourings of the mystic poet.
-But the fact is, I believe, that he loves all that is really loveable, admires all that is truly great, and only feels the scorn of scorn for the sorry shams, artificialities, and general snobbery with which modern English life is half choked.
+But the fact is, I believe, that he loves all that is really loveable, admires all that is truly great, and only feels scorn for the sorry shams, artificialities, and general snobbery with which modern English life is half choked.
 He repeated some of Blake’s lines.
 His manner of quoting poetry is peculiarly impressive, almost oracular; it seems that Shelley was very fond of it.
 Once hearing him declaim: